Oak-Digital/docxify/README.md

 # docxify

+> [!NOTE]
+> This library is still in development and the documentation might not be complete and the api may not be implemented completely yet,

 Create DOCX files from HTML.
 Works in browser, Node.js and Bun (and probably other runtimes as well).

 ## Motivation